 No spoilers here, but it must be said too that the film’s climax, which uses the heart-wrenching cheat of placing children in mortal danger, is overblown and overplayed.
 For me, the most powerful thing about it was how young Fiona Fullerton’s performance was left to save the day, though I’m sure that wasn’t the director’s intention.

 Not having read the book, I can’t say whether these issues are specific to the film or inherent in the original narrative.
 Either way, they left the story’s undeniable impact feeling rather hollow for me.

 Nonetheless, this is an unforgettable family film that is still apt to capture the hearts of viewers of all ages.
 Like most of Mark Lester’s post-Oliver movies, it fell into obscurity and for many years was commercially unavailable.
-Re-released on DVD, it’s now up for spare change from the major online retailers.
+Re-released on DVD, it’s now up for a spare change from the major online retailers.
 I’m glad about that.
-For all its faults it’s well worth watching, particularly for the two young stars’ outstanding performances.
+For all its faults, it’s well worth watching, particularly for the two young stars’ outstanding performances.